-- Reviewed position descriptions and remuneration as vacancies arise; - Remote work arrangements being considered for positions where housing is limited, and the role can be undertaken offsite; - Condition assessments of all assets undertaken to better inform asset renewal priorities; - Continued use of local suppliers whenever possible and appropriate; - Pilbara Regional Waste Management Facility operations brought back in house at a significant operating cost saving; - Commenced the Shire's digitisation journey with a view to delivering vastly improved systems and processes over the next 3 5 years. - Robust review of insurance services that has identified future opportunities to self-insure. - Negotiated new banking arrangements with reduced transaction fees and increased investment interest rates; - Multiple budget reviews conducted; - Ongoing investment in additional properties to provide for growing workforce requirements and mitigate current housing shortage across the Pilbara; - Discussions with Main Roads WA and relevant government agencies regarding Roebourne Wittenoom Road ownership and maintenance obligations. - Lobbying State and Federal Governments and the private sector for greater infrastructure investment. i.e. Tom Price Hospital renewal.
+- Reviewed position descriptions and remuneration as vacancies arise; - Remote work arrangements are considered for positions where housing is limited, and the role can be undertaken offsite: - Condition assessments of all assets undertaken to better inform asset renewal priorities; - Continued use of local suppliers whenever possible and appropriate; - Pilbara Regional Waste Management Facility operations brought back in house at a significant operating cost saving; - Continuing the Shire's digitisation journey with a view to delivering vastly improved systems and processes over the next 3 5 years. - Robust review of insurance services that has delivered premium reductions; - Negotiated new communications agreement leading to savings; - Multiple budget reviews conducted; - Ongoing investment in construction of new dwellings to provide for growing workforce requirements and mitigate current housing shortage across the Pilbara; - Continued advocacy with Main Roads WA and relevant government agencies regarding Roebourne-Wittenoom Road ownership and maintenance obligations. - Lobbying State and Federal Governments and the private sector for greater infrastructure investment. i.e. Tom Price Hospital renewal.